CottageClass/cottageclass-app-api/README.md

     $ yarn
     ```

-1. If required, copy the matching values in `.env` from Heroku app `vuefied-kidsclub`
+1. If required, copy the matching values in `.env` from Heroku app `kidsclub-staging`
     ```
-    $ heroku config -sa kidsclub-vuefied
+    $ heroku config -sa kidsclub-staging
     ```

 ### Run